netdisco/netdisco/README.txt

      ln -s ~/perl5/bin/{localenv,netdisco-*} ~/bin/

-    Test the installation by running the following command, which should only produce some help text (and throw up no errors):
+    Test the installation by running the following command, which should only produce a status message (and throw up no errors):

-     localenv netdisco-daemon
+     localenv netdisco-daemon status

 Configuration
     Make a directory for your local configuration and copy the configuration